Manufacturing analytics: the metrics you need

 ERP, or enterprise resource planning, is a type of software that helps businesses manage their inventory, finances, and supply chain.
 It’s the perfect tool for managing consumer goods because it can help streamline production and keep track of all the different types of products.

 If you’re a business owner or manager, it’s critical to understand the different types of consumer goods and how they fit into your company’s operations.
-To get a better handle on them, try Katana’s 14-day trial today.
+Get started by booking a demo with Katana today to get a better handle on them.